nluka/ntest/simple-example/README.md

 3
 ```

-and the generated markdown report [simple.md](#simple.md) informs us of this failing assertion, as well as all the other assertions we made:
+and the generated markdown report [simple.md](simple.md) informs us of this failing assertion, as well the other assertions we made:

 --- START OF GENERATED MARKDOWN REPORT ---